-All questions must be in writing and directed to the procurement officer and must be received prior to 5:00pm AKST on May 28, 2023.
+All questions must be in writing and directed to the procurement officer prior to the deadline for question at 1400 AKST on July 3, 2023.
 The interested party must confirm telephone conversations in writing.

 Two types of questions generally arise.
 One may be answered by directing the questioner to a specific section of the RFP.
 These questions may be answered over the telephone.
 Other questions may be more complex and may require a written amendment to the RFP.
 The procurement officer will make that decision.